 Since LDL is the bad kind of cholesterol, a low LDL level is considered good for your heart health.

-Doctors consider LDL levels as one factor among many when evaluating cardiovascular risk.
-(The latest American Heart Association guidelines endorse this more integrated approach.)
+LDL levels are one factor among many to consider when evaluating cardiovascular risk.
 Talk to your doctor about your LDL cholesterol level as well as other factors that impact your cardiovascular health.

 A diet high in saturated and trans fat is unhealthy because it tends to raise LDL cholesterol levels.

 Normal triglyceride levels vary by age and sex.
 People with high triglycerides often have a high total cholesterol level, including a high LDL (bad) cholesterol level and a low HDL (good) cholesterol level.
-Many people with heart disease or diabetes also have high triglyceride levels.
+Many people with metabolic syndrome or diabetes also have high triglyceride levels.

-Several factors can contribute to an elevated triglyceride level, including:
+Factors that can contribute to elevated triglyceride levels:

 - Physical inactivity

-This component of your test results is actually a composite of different measurements.
-Your total blood cholesterol score is calculated by adding your HDL and LDL cholesterol levels, plus 20 percent of your triglyceride level.
+This part of your test results is a composite of different measurements.
+Your total blood cholesterol is calculated by adding your HDL and LDL cholesterol levels, plus 20% of your triglyceride level.

-Here again, “normal ranges” are less important than your overall cardiovascular risk.
-Like HDL and LDL cholesterol levels, your total blood cholesterol score should be considered in context with your other known risk factors.
+“Normal ranges” are less important than your overall cardiovascular risk.
+Like HDL and LDL cholesterol levels, your total blood cholesterol level should be considered in context with your other known risk factors.